safe-global/safe-docs/miscellaneous/glossary.md

 ### Safe{Core} SDK

 Safe{Core} SDK is a Typescript library built to interact with Safe{Core} Protocol.
 Safe{Wallet} interacts with Safes by using it internally.
+You can know more by reading the [Safe{Core} SDK](https://docs.safe.global/safe-core-aa-sdk) documentation.
+If you are facing any issues without a solution in the documentation, you can also ask questions in [Stack Exchange](https://ethereum.stackexchange.com/questions/tagged/safe-core-sdk) using the tag `safe-core-sdk`.

 ### Safe{Core} Protocol

-[Safe{Core} Protocol](https://docs.safe.global/safe-core-protocol/safe-core-protocol) is a set of smart contracts used to build [Safe Smart Accounts](#safe-smart-accounts).
-It's the core of the Safe ecosystem, and Safe{Wallet} relies on it to interact with Safes via [Safe{Core} SDK Protocol Kit](https://docs.safe.global/safe-core-aa-sdk/protocol-kit), which allows developers to interact with the protocol using TypeScript.
-You can read more on the protocol architecture [here](https://safe.mirror.xyz/t76RZPgEKdRmWNIbEzi75onWPeZrBrwbLRejuj-iPpQ).
+[Safe{Core} Protocol](https://docs.safe.global/safe-core-protocol/safe-core-protocol) is a set of [smart contracts](https://github.com/safe-global/safe-core-protocol) used to build [Safe Smart Accounts](#safe-smart-accounts).
+You can find information about why we built Safe{Core} Protocol in its original [announcement](https://safe.mirror.xyz/KiklifJINUpklBzf-usK_54EC86AfSeX5wH89bNxglM).
+This standard is the core of the Safe ecosystem, and Safe{Wallet} relies on it to interact with Safes via [Safe{Core} SDK Protocol Kit](https://docs.safe.global/safe-core-aa-sdk/protocol-kit), which allows developers to interact with the protocol using TypeScript.
+You can read more in the [protocol specifications](https://github.com/safe-global/safe-core-protocol-specs) and the [whitepaper](https://github.com/safe-global/safe-core-protocol-specs/blob/main/whitepaper.pdf).

+{% hint style="warning" %} Safe{Core} Protocol is not yet ready for production.
+For the current implementation used across Safe's ecosystem, see the [`safe-contracts`](https://github.com/safe-global/safe-contracts/tree/main) repo. {% endhint %}

 ### Safe{DAO}